 Chapter 4 Chemical Kinetics

-Here you will learn about the rate of a reaction of chemical.
+Here you will learn about the rate of a reaction of a chemical.
 The topics comprise the factors affecting the rate of a reaction, the integrated rate equation, Pseudo First Order reactions, and the collision theory of chemical reactions.

 - The rate of a Chemical Reaction